Limestone Ledger for 3/12/20

 Used book sale

-The Friends of the Athens Limestone Public Library will hold a used book sale every Tuesday and the first Saturday of each month from 10:15 a.m.- 2:15 p.m. at the Athens Public Library, 603 S. Jefferson St. More information: 256-232-1233
+The Friends of the Athens Limestone Public Library will hold a used book sale every Tuesday and the first Saturday of each month from 10:15 a.m.-2:15 p.m. at the Athens-Limestone Public Library, 603 S. Jefferson St. More information: 256-232-1233

 Free tax help in Ardmore